 While I am often asked the question whether double decker trains can reach St Pancras on HS1 – the answer is obviously yes as the loading gauge permits it.
-The problems, it turns out, are at the bottom of these trains, not the top.
+The challenge, it turns out, are at the bottom of these trains, not the top.

 It is all about doors, platforms, and boarding the train.